Signaletic operads: Combinatorial models and actions

-Replacing the shuffle by the shifted shuffle, one endows similarly the algebra~$\FQSym$ of permutations with a structure of dendriform algebra.
+Replacing the shuffle by the shifted shuffle, one endows similarly the algebra~$\FQSym$ of permutations with the structure of a dendriform algebra.
 The resulting dendriform algebra is known to be free~\cite{Foissy, Vong}, and the dendriform subalgebra of~$\FQSym$ generated by the permutation~$1$ is known to be the free dendriform algebra on one generator~\cite{LodayRonco}.

 The objective of this section is to show similar actions of the citelangis operads defined in \cref{sec:citelangisOperads} on a certain family of permutations and posets.
-Some of these actions will result in free citelangis algebras, and will thus lead to natural constructions of free citelangis algebras on one generator.
-We will use further that free algebras on one generator are in bijection with the operad itself, providing combinatorial models to index the free citelangis algebras and thus the bases for the citelangis operads.
+Some of these actions will result in free citelangis algebras, and will thus lead to natural constructions of free citelangis algebras on one generator, providing combinatorial models to index the bases for the citelangis operads.

-As the tidy and messy parallel $k$-citelangis operads are Manin powers of the dendriform and twisted duplicial operads (see \cref{subsec:parallelManin}), they naturally act on $k$-tuples of permutations.
+As the tidy and messy parallel $k$-citelangis operads are Manin powers of the dendriform and twisted duplicial operads (see \cref{subsec:ManinProducts,prop:messyParallelCitelangisManinProduct,prop:tidyParallelCitelangisManinProduct}), they naturally act on $k$-tuples of permutations.
 Nevertheless, this action is not really interesting here as it does not extend in the series situation.
-It is much more relevant to define actions of the parallel $k$-citelangis operads on permutations.
-Such actions are already known for~$k = 1$ ($\Dend$ operad) or~$k = 2$ ($\Quad$ operad), but are unfortunately only defined in these two situations because a permutation has only two ends!
+It is much more relevant to define actions of the parallel $k$-citelangis operads on permutations, rather than on $k$-tuple of permutations.
+Such actions are already known for~$k = 1$ ($\Dend$~operad) or~$k = 2$ ($\Quad$~operad), but are unfortunately only defined in these two situations because a permutation has only two ends!
 In contrast, we will define actions of the series $k$-citelangis operads for any~$k \ge 1$.

-Even if it is limited to the case~$k \le 2$ and already partially known, we still present the parallel situation in \cref{subsec:actionParallelCitalangisOperads} as it serves as a prototype for the series situation developed in \cref{subsec:actionSeriesCitalangisOperads}.
+Even though it is limited to the case~$k \le 2$ and already partially known, we discuss the case of the parallel $k$-citelangis operads in \cref{subsec:actionParallelCitalangisOperads} as it serves as a prototype for the series situation developed in \cref{subsec:actionSeriesCitalangisOperads}.
+Let us stress out that, while the structures, phrasings, and notations of \cref{subsec:actionParallelCitalangisOperads,subsec:actionSeriesCitalangisOperads} are voluntarily carbon copies of each other, the definitions of the (messy and tidy) parallel and series compositions of multipermutations and multiposets differ, and the parameter $k$ is restricted to~$2$ in \cref{subsec:actionParallelCitalangisOperads} and not in \cref{subsec:actionSeriesCitalangisOperads}.

 We refer the reader to \cref{subsec:multiobjects} for definitions and notations on multipermutations and multiposets.